GNOME/gi-docgen/docs/project-configuration.rst

 ``content_files`` = ``list(s)``
   A list of tuples.
-The first element of the tuple is a Markdown file name, relative to the directory specified by the ``--content-dir`` command line argument; the second element of the tuple is the title used for the link to the content file.
+The first element of the tuple is a Markdown file name, relative to the directories specified by the ``--content-dir`` command line arguments; the second element of the tuple is the title used for the link to the content file.
 When generating the API reference, gi-docgen will transform the Markdown file into an HTML one, using the same pre-processing filters applied to the